Home

 The text of the address to the Methodist Conference 2024 by the Vice-President, Carolyn Godfrey.

-Madam President, family & friends, Conference.
 Starting this address here in Leeds I have to smile.
-For one thing, it is great to be in Yorkshire, a place I love deeply, have family roots, and where I have spent a good chunk of my life so far.
+For one thing, it is great to be in Yorkshire, a place I love deeply, have family roots and where I have spent a good chunk of my life so far.

 My life to this point has been in the company of some wonderful people, many of whom are here today.
-There are those I have known for a long time and some I have got to know in more recent times, but I would thank you all for your friendship, colleagueship, patience, inspiration, gentle and sometimes less gentle challenge and encouragement.
+There are those I have known for a long time and some I have gotten to know more recently, but I would thank you all for your friendship, colleagueship, patience, inspiration, gentle and sometimes less gentle challenge and encouragement.

 My family, Rachel, Ruth, Rob, Ethan, Ibby and my David are the people who know best my ups and downs.
 They have been, and continue to be, the best companions on that journey.
 They know when encouragement is needed, when to suggest a rest and when a very full cup of tea is the best solution.
 Thank you for everything, and for all the cups of tea!